jdelguidici/vfxhiremap/README.md

 # VFX Hire Map

-An example of how to use the Leaflet API with Mapbox in order to provide job positions on a map.
+An example of how to use the Leaflet API with Mapbox in order to provide job positions on a map, with clustering of roles where there are many roles in a similar location.

 ![Screenshot](doc/screenshot.png)